Cecil Espy

 Cecil Edward Espy (born January 20, 1963) is an American former professional baseball outfielder.
-He played in Major League Baseball for the Los Angeles Dodgers, Texas Rangers, Pittsburgh Pirates, and Cincinnati Reds in 1983 and 1987-1993.
+He played in Major League Baseball for the Los Angeles Dodgers, Texas Rangers, Pittsburgh Pirates, and Cincinnati Reds in 1983 and 1987–1993.

 Career

-Espy was a first-round pick of the Chicago White Sox in the 1980 Major League Baseball draft, the eighth player chosen, ahead of such other first-round picks as Terry Francona and Billy Beane.
-He was traded in the spring of 1982 to the Los Angeles Dodgers for outfielder Rudy Law.
+Espy was a first-round pick of the Chicago White Sox in the 1980 Major League Baseball draft, the eighth player chosen, ahead of such other first-round picks as Kelly Gruber (10th overall), Terry Francona (22nd overall) and Billy Beane (23rd overall).
+He was traded in the spring of 1982 along with Bert Geiger to the Los Angeles Dodgers for outfielder Rudy Law.

-Making his big-league debut at age 20 on Sept.
-2, 1983 with the Dodgers as a late-season call-up, Espy appeared in 11 games.
+Making his big-league debut at age 20 on September 2, 1983, with the Dodgers as a late-season call-up, Espy appeared in 11 games.
 He then had to wait until 1987 to return to the majors.

+On August 31, 1985, the Pittsburgh Pirates traded disgruntled veteran infielder Bill Madlock to the Los Angeles Dodgers for three player(s)-to-be-named-later.
+The first PTBNL was Utility man R.J.
+Reynolds, who was sent from LA to Pittsburgh on September 3.
+Nearly a week later on September 9th, Espy was sent to Pittsburgh alongside Sid Bream as the last two PTBNL's.

+Before Espy got a chance to play in the Major Leagues with Pittsburgh, he was selected by the Texas Rangers in the 1986 Rule 5 Draft.
+He played in 14 games in 1987, but did not record a hit.
+In 1988, he saw much more action on the field, getting into 123 games.
+He slashed .248/.288/.349 and swiped 33 bags.
+He finished the season with an 8th-place finish in the AL Rookie of the Year voting.
+His 1989 season with Texas was arguably the best of his career, where he slashed .257/.313/.331 while stealing a career-high 45 bases (while also getting caught a league-leading 20 times).
+Espy was granted free agency after a poor 1990 campaign.

+He signed with the Pittsburgh Pirates where he played 43 & 112 games in 1991 & 1992, respectively.
+Manager Jim Leyland liked using Espy as a role player who could come off the bench whenever he was needed, whether that be as a pinch hitter, pinch runner, or a defensive replacement.
+Pittsburgh placed him on unconditional release waivers after the 1992 season, where he was claimed by the Cincinnati Reds.

-His best season came with the Texas Rangers in 1987, playing every day, batting .257 and stealing 49 bases.
-Espy was released by the Cincinnati Reds in 1993.
+He played in 40 games before being released by the Reds in 1993.

 In 546 games over eight seasons, Espy posted a .244 batting average (304-for-1248) with 160 runs, 7 home runs, 108 RBI and 103 stolen bases.
 He recorded a .976 fielding percentage as an outfielder.